denten-books/plain-text/main.md

 How to confront the foundational violence of humanism.
 Use non-European sources here as well.

+Latent monism.
+Plotonius.
+Monism of the underlying matter (everything is made of one stuff, information) and monism of the universe is one: Dr. Bronner's monism.
 ### Hospital as an Archive
 ### Electronic Discovery
 ### Media Archeology